OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The reassembly-engine has to keep data segments in memory in order to be able to reconstruct a stream.
 To avoid resource starvation a memcap is used to limit the memory used.
+In IPS mode, an exception policy (memcap-policy) can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'pass-flow', 'bypass', 'ignore'.

 Reassembling a stream is an expensive operation.
 With the option depth you can control how far into a stream reassembly is done.
 By default